chln/Python/readme.txt

-There is some Python learning source.
+There are some Python learning sources.